rnwolfe/dfw-exporter/README.md

 # DFW Export
 A python script to execute to pull a CSV export of DFW policy.
 Primarily for config management capability + diff capabilities.

-*Note*: I originally intended to use pyvmomi and NSXRAMLClient to get this accomplished.
-Unfortunately, given my desire to recurse down into objects used as sources, destinaations, and services, the returned data didn't include the needed IDs to easily query for the additional details I needed.
+*Note*: I originally intended to use `pynsxv` and NSXRAMLClient to get this accomplished.
+Unfortunately, given my desire to recurse down into objects used as sources, destinations, and services, the returned data didn't include the needed IDs to easily query for the additional details I needed.
 So, in the end, I went ahead and just used a basic approach with requests and HTTP calls directly from the script.

 # Prerequisites
 * [Python 2.7](http://docs.python-guide.org/en/latest/starting/installation/)
 * [Requests: HTTP for Humans](http://docs.python-requests.org/en/master/user/install/)
-* All other modules should be included, but `json` and `csv` are also used.
+* All other modules should be included in python, but `json` and `csv` are also used.

 # Syntax
 The following syntax is required to run the script.